 The personalized balloon: Greetz’ successful innovation

-The reason why this is so hard, is the fundamental difference between managing innovation and optimizing growth.
-During his presentation at the Lean Innovation Summit on November 12th, Strategyzer’s Alexander Osterwalder hit the nail on the head: it’s the difference between explore and exploit.
+The reason why this is so hard is the fundamental difference between managing innovation and optimizing growth.
+During his presentation at the Lean Innovation Summit on November 12th, Strategyzer’s Alexander Osterwalder hit the nail on the head: it’s the difference between exploring and exploiting.
 The difference between pioneering and optimizing.
 A startup should pioneer, take risks and radically innovate for a chance at survival.
-In an established company however, management focuses on optimizing products and processes in order to minimize risk and maximize profits.
+In an established company, however, management focuses on optimizing products and processes in order to minimize risk and maximize profits.
 That’s why in those cases, innovation is mostly incremental.

-Recognizing the difference between explore and exploit is the first step for any organization to becoming more innovative.
+Recognizing the difference between exploring and exploiting is the first step for any organization to become more innovative.
 We can’t expect people to become pioneers when management, in the meantime, is asking for KPIs and holding people accountable for business cases.
 Employees will then opt for the safest route.
 Pioneering and true innovation can only happen if the preconditions are right.

 “Recognizing the difference between explore and exploit is the first step for any organization to becoming more innovative.”

-One of the coolest innovations that I have been apart of – and where the preconditions were just right – was the development of Greetz’ personalized balloons.
+One of the coolest innovations that I have been a part of – and where the preconditions were just right – was the development of Greetz’s personalized balloons.
 The idea for personalized balloons was born after Greetz successfully introduced personalized drinks for Father’s Day.
-Beverages was one of the categories with the most potential for Father’s Day, but there weren’t any options for personalization yet.
+Beverages were one of the categories with the most potential for Father’s Day, but there weren’t any options for personalization yet.
 Luckily, the personalization of bottles wasn’t so complex at all and we were live within three weeks.
 It gave the category an enormous boost: the category as a whole grew 30% compared to the previous year.

-The customer obviously was very happy about personalizing gifts and the sales boost that came with it, so naturally we wanted to repeat the same “trick” in other categories.
-Balloons was one of the biggest categories at that moment, but didn’t yet have the option for personalization.
+The customer obviously was very happy about the personalized gifts and the sales boost that came with them, so naturally, we wanted to repeat the same “trick” in other categories.
+Balloons were one of the biggest categories at that moment but didn’t yet have the option for personalization.
 Unfortunately, personalizing a helium balloon was much more complex than slapping a new label on a bottle, but all the preconditions were just right:

 - The brand had a clear vision for the product;